How menstruation affects athletic performance

 Oh joy!
 Perimenopause is coming sooner than you think.
 And that’s a good thing.
 UK-based menstrual and menopause mentor Kate Codrington explains why. (…)

 There’s a first time for everything.
 So you want to try a tampon: where to start and what to do?
-This discreet mini course comes to the rescue. (…)
+This mini course comes to the rescue. (…)

 Your period is a bit late.
 But just when you begin to wonder if you might be pregnant, the familiar period pain starts.
 Or doesn’t it?
 Beware: early pregnancy can feel just like menstrual cramps. (…)